Apple Inc.: Supply chain

-Apple has gradually expanded its efforts in getting its products into the Indian market.
-In July 2012, during a conference call with investors, CEO Tim Cook said that he "[loves] India", but that Apple saw larger opportunities outside the region.
-India's requirement that 30% of products sold be manufactured in the country was described as "really adds cost to getting product to market".
-In May 2016, Apple opened an iOS app development center in Bangalore and a maps development office for 4,000 staff in Hyderabad.
-In March, The Wall Street Journal reported that Apple would begin manufacturing iPhone models in India "over the next two months", and in May, the Journal wrote that an Apple manufacturer had begun production of the iPhone SE in the country, while Apple told CNBC that the manufacturing was for a "small number" of units.
-In April 2019, Apple initiated manufacturing of the iPhone 7 at its Bengaluru facility, keeping in mind demand from local customers even as they seek more incentives from the government of India.
-At the beginning of 2020, Tim Cook announced that Apple schedules the opening of its first physical outlet in India for 2021, while an online store is to be launched by the end of the year.
-The opening of the Apple Store was postponed, and finally took place in April 2023, while the online store was launched in September 2020.

-Worker organizations
+Labor force

 Apple directly employs 147,000 workers including 25,000 corporate employees in Apple Park and across Silicon Valley.
 The vast majority of its employees work at the over 500 retail Apple Stores globally.
 Apple relies on a larger, outsourced workforce for manufacturing, particularly in China where Apple directly employs 10,000 workers across its retail and corporate divisions.
 In addition, one further million workers are contracted by Apple's suppliers to assemble Apple products, including Foxconn and Pegatron.
 Zhengzhou Technology Park alone employs 350,000 Chinese workers in Zhengzhou to exclusively work on the iPhone.
-As of 2021, Apple uses hardware components from 43 different countries.
-The majority of assembling is done by Taiwanese original design manufacturer firms Foxconn, Pegatron, Wistron and Compal Electronics in factories primarily located inside China, and, to a lesser extent, Foxconn plants in Brazil, and India.

 Apple workers around the globe have been involved in organizing since the 1990s.
 Apple unions are made up of retail, corporate, and outsourced workers.
 Apple employees have joined trade unions or formed works councils in Australia, France, Germany, Italy, Japan, the United Kingdom and the United States.
 In 2021, Apple Together, a solidarity union, sought to bring together the company's global worker organizations.
 The majority of industrial labor disputes (including union recognition) involving Apple occur indirectly through its suppliers and contractors, notably Foxconn plants in China and, to a lesser extent, in Brazil and India.